adap/flower/doc/source/quickstart-ios.rst

 These updates are then sent to the *server* which will aggregate them to produce a better model.
 Finally, the *server* sends this improved version of the model back to each *client*.
 A complete cycle of weight updates is called a *round*.

-Now that we have a rough idea of what is going on, let's get started to setup our flower server environment.
+Now that we have a rough idea of what is going on, let's get started to setup our Flower server environment.
 We first need to install Flower.
 You can do this by using pip:

 .. code-block:: shell